 - Play the first 32 slices in the selected loop - Trigger the loop for the respective slot.
 The first pad from the top left corresponds to slot1 in Dr.OctoRex and so on.
-The loop will trigger based on the "TrigNext" setting - With the "Loop" bank selected, it selects which loop is being played in (1) - With the "Loop" bank selected, it selects the quantization level for triggering the next loop secondary Note mode accessed by pressing the "SHIFT" + Note buttons.
-It can be used to control the gates of the step sequencer in Thor, and other devices (depends on the Remote mapping)
+The loop will trigger based on the "TrigNext" setting - 3 Selects which loop is being played in (1) - Selects the quantization level for triggering the next loop